Blount Home Education Association (BHEA)

 Requirements:

-• Students in grades 5, 7, and 9 must take standardized tests.
+• Standardized testing is required in grades 5, 7, and 9.

 Benefits: